dmlc/xgboost/doc/tutorials/external_memory.rst

 - Avoid iterating through the data whenever appropriate.
 - If the OS can cache the data, the performance should be close to in-core training.
-- For GPU, the actual computation overlap with memory copy as much as possible.
+- For GPU, the actual computation should overlap with memory copy as much as possible.

 Starting with XGBoost 2.0, the implementation of external memory uses ``mmap``.
 It has not been tested against system errors like disconnected network devices (`SIGBUS`).
 In the